Prosthesis: Use of recycled materials

-Attachment to the body

-Most prostheses can be attached to the exterior of the body, in a non-permanent way.
-Some others however can be attached in a permanent way.
-One such example are exoprostheses (see below).

 Direct bone attachment and osseointegration

+Most prostheses are attached to the exterior of the body in a non-permanent way.
+The stump and socket method can cause significant pain for the person, which is why direct bone attachment has been explored extensively.

-Osseointegration is a method of attaching the artificial limb to the body.
+Osseointegration is a method of attaching the artificial limb to the body by a prosthetic implant.

 This method is also sometimes referred to as exoprosthesis (attaching an artificial limb to the bone), or endo-exoprosthesis.

-The stump and socket method can cause significant pain in the amputee, which is why the direct bone attachment has been explored extensively.
+Endoprosthesis are prosthetic joint implants which remain wholly inside the body such as knee and hip replacement implants.

 The method works by inserting a titanium bolt into the bone at the end of the stump.
 After several months the bone attaches itself to the titanium bolt and an abutment is attached to the titanium bolt.
 The abutment extends out of the stump and the (removable) artificial limb is then attached to the abutment.
 Some of the benefits of this method include the following: